The Connecticut State Firefighters Association, Inc. (CSFA)

 Please make sure that your Fire Department or Fire Company is up-to-date with CSFA membership dues to ensure the best benefits coverage for yourself and family.

-- Stephan Brown, Jr. (Windsor Locks), Second Vice-President
+- Stephan D. Brown (Windsor Locks), First Vice-President

 - Gerald V. Schaffer (Mansfield Center) Secretary